go-delve/delve/Documentation/cli/README.md

 GROUPING

 	goroutines -group (userloc|curloc|goloc|startloc|running|user)

+	Where:
+	userloc: groups goroutines by the location of the topmost stackframe in user code
+	curloc: groups goroutines by the location of the topmost stackframe
+	goloc: groups goroutines by the location of the go instruction that created the goroutine
+	startloc: groups goroutines by the location of the start function
+	running: groups goroutines by weather they are running or not
+	user: groups goroutines by weather they are user or runtime goroutines

 Groups goroutines by the given location, running status or user classification, up to 5 goroutines per group will be displayed as well as the total number of goroutines in the group.